slaby93/ReactReduxProject/README.md

 # GOAL
 As in every normal project, goal can change so be prepared ;)

 * Nice looking project
-* Ability to see list of posts
+* Ability to see list of posts :thumbsup:
-* Ability to see single post
+* Ability to see single post :thumbsup:
 * Ability to create new post
-* Navigation
+* Navigation :thumbsup:

 # HINTS
 I would suggest to use react-router as routing is essentail in every big react-redux project's.